Eden-Cohen1/Semantic-Grep/TESTING_CHUNKER.md

-# Testing the Cintra Code Chunker
+# Testing the AST Code Chunker

-This guide explains how to test the new Cintra-style code chunking implementation.
+This guide explains how to test the new AST-based code chunking implementation.

 ## Quick Test (Recommended)